dmurdoch/parseLatex/README.md

 <!-- badges: end -->

-The goal of `parseLatex` is to provide a parser for a subset of LaTeX syntax that is more complete than the `tools::parseLatex()` parser.
+The goal of `parseLatex` is to provide a parser for a subset of LaTeX syntax that is more complete than what is handled by the `tools::parseLatex()` parser.

 Perhaps some day it will handle all LaTeX inputs, but that’s not likely.
 For now, I’m aiming to handle anything that `knitr::kable()` and the